-Northwood Primary School recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and to view the world in a positive way.
-Our school may be the only stable, secure and predictable element in the lives of some of the children in our care.
+Mount Pleasant's School recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and to view the world in a positive way.
+Mount Pleasant School may be the only stable, secure and predictable element in the lives of some of the children in its care.
 The school, therefore, recognises that such children might exhibit challenging and defiant behaviour and will take careful note of the context of such behaviour.